 Anticipation and moving to the ball on serve receive

 In terms of reading placement and velocity, unfortunately a lot of that is going to come straight from experience.
-The best you can do is to try to get them to look at the server instead of just the ball, and think about where she’s facing, how hard she hits the ball, etc. Beyond that it’s really about each player going through lots and lots of reps of seeing serves coming at them from different angles and at different tempos.
-That’s the only way to develop the anticipation and timing the same way a hitter needs to see lots of sets at different heights and angles to develop their approach and swing timing.
+The best you can do is to try to get them to look at the server instead of just the ball.
+They need to think about where she’s facing, how hard she hits the ball, etc. Beyond that, it’s really about each player going through lots and lots of reps.
+They need to see serves coming at them from different angles and at different tempos.
+That’s the only way to develop the anticipation and timing.
+It’s the same as a hitter needing to see lots of sets at different heights and angles to develop their approach and swing timing.
 Have them pass loads and loads of balls – and more specifically, loads and loads of balls coming over the net.
 And remember that feedback is important.

 Feet seemingly pinned the floor is a problem for any coach dealing with beginning players.
-The mentality so many of them seem to have is “If the ball comes to me, I’ll play it, otherwise I won’t.”
-We coaches don’t tend to do ourselves any favors in that regard by having players work in relatively static drills – “You stand there in this position and I’ll toss the ball right to you.”
-For that reason it’s important to introduce movement to the ball as soon as they have the basics of passing mechanics figured out.
-Put them in situations where they know the ball is theirs, but they can’t be sure exactly where it will be, and then into combinations to force communication and coordinated movement.
+The mentality many of them have is “If the ball comes to me, I’ll play it, otherwise I won’t.”
+We coaches don’t tend to do ourselves any favors in that regard by having players work in relatively static drills.
+We tell them, “You stand there in this position and I’ll toss the ball right to you.”
+That’s why it’s important to introduce movement to the ball once the basics of passing mechanics are figured out.
+Put them in situations where they know the ball is theirs, but they can’t be sure exactly where it will be.
+Then put them in combinations to force communication and coordinated movement.

 Best playing system

-As you ponder that system progression, think about the requirements on players – especially under FIVB rules which constrain substitutions more than is the case under some other rule systems.
+As you ponder that system progression, think about the requirements on players.
+Think especially about FIVB rules which constrain substitutions more than is the case under some other rule systems.
 It’s fairly easy to think about a 6-6 basically meaning every player does all skills.
-You start to get partial specialization when shifting to a 2-setter system, but the setters are only setting in 3 rotations, so they still have the other front/back row responsibilities.
-Not only does that keep the “well-rounded” aspect of things going, but it also means having to develop several setters as you’d probably want 4 in a squad rather than the 2 you could get away with running a 1-setter system.
-Specialization doesn’t fully come in until the late-teen years when they are running a 5-1 (I think that is where the libero is also introduced, though I might be wrong).
+You start to get partial specialization when shifting to a 2-setter system.
+The setters are only setting in 3 rotations, however, so they still have the other front/back row responsibilities.
+Not only does that keep the “well-rounded” aspect of things going, but it also means you develop several setters.
+You’d want 3-4 in a squad rather than the 2 you could get away with running a 1-setter system.
+Specialization doesn’t fully come in until the late-teen years when they are running a 5-1.
+I think that is where the libero is also introduced, though I might be wrong.

-All of that said, there will always be the player you can tell pretty early on will fit into a certain type of position – the really tall future MB; the short, but quick future libero; the future setter who can already anticipate play.
+All of that said, there are always players you can tell early on will fit into a certain position.
+There’s the really tall future MB; the short, but quick future libero; and the future setter who can already anticipate play.
 There is room in system to start specialization in some ways a little early, but the overarching idea should still be to try to develop as much all-around ability as possible.